Assessing Uncertainties in Parton Showers at Double Logarithmic Accuracy for Jet Quenching Studies: Toy Monte Carlo Shower: Vacuum Baseline

+Our goal is to develop a simplified Monte Carlo parton shower framework capable of systematically varying the ordering variables while maintaining a consistent starting and stopping criterion across different implementations.
+This allows us to isolate and assess the effects solely due to the choice of ordering variables and reconstruction schemes on parton shower characteristics and jet quenching observables.

-A parton shower consists of multiple parton emissions generated through a Markovian $1\rightarrow 2$ (or 2$\rightarrow3$) process, in which the splitting probability is calculable within perturbative QCD.
-In the leading logarithmic approximation, the splitting rate for a specific parton branching process, $a \rightarrow b + c$, occurring at some resolution scale $s$ where parton $b$ carries an energy fraction $z$ from the parent parton, is given by
+A parton shower models multiple sequential parton emissions, typically formulated as a Markovian branching process.
+At leading logarithmic accuracy, the probability of a specific splitting $a \rightarrow b + c$ occurring at a resolution scale $s$ with energy fraction $z$ of parton $b$ is given by

-where $\alpha$ is the QCD coupling constant and $\hat{P}_{a \rightarrow b c}(z)$ is the Altarelli-Parisi splitting kernel for the branching process under consideration~\cite{Gribov:1972ri,Gribov:1972rt,Altarelli:1977zs,Dokshitzer:1977sg}.
-At tree-level, the unregularized parton splitting probabilities are given by\footnote{We note that in our case, the $+$ prescription is not required as the kinematic cut-offs in the Sudakov form factor, eqs.~\eqref{eq:sudakov-factor}~and~\eqref{eq:dla-sudakov}, naturally avoid the regions where $z\to 0,1$ (see~\cite{Bierlich:2022pfr}).}:
+where $\alpha$ is the QCD coupling constant and $\hat{P}_{a \rightarrow bc}(z)$ are, for the present work, the unregularized leading-order Altarelli-Parisi splitting kernels~\cite{Gribov:1972ri,Gribov:1972rt,Altarelli:1977zs,Dokshitzer:1977sg}.
+The survival probability for no emission between scales $s_{\rm prev}$ and $s_{\rm next}$ is expressed by the Sudakov form factor